 - Death- 24 June, 1564.

 Maharani Durgavati was one of the most famous female leaders in Indian history.
 She was born to the royal family of king Keerat Rai of Chandel Kingdom.
-Durgavati was married with Dalpat Shah, the eldest son of king Sangram Shah of the Gondwana Kingdom, in 1542.
+Durgavati got married to Dalpat Shah, the eldest son of king Sangram Shah of the Gondwana Kingdom, in 1542.

 After her husband’s death, Dalpat Shah, in 1550, she took the reign of the Gond Kingdom because, at that time, her son was very young.